 worker.browsers()

-Lists all browsers currently running on this device.
+Lists all browsers currently running on this worker.

 worker.browsers(): Promise<Browser[]>